 Is your company’s planning cycle still relying on SAP APO?
-If so, then SAP’s decision to cease to support APO in 2025 will likely feature prominently on your radar.
+If so, then SAP’s decision to cease to support APO in 2025 (which is extended now to 2027) will likely feature prominently on your radar.
 While this may represent a major challenge for many organizations, it also provides a great opportunity to revisit your planning landscape and capitalize on advances in this domain over the past few years.

 Unplugging SAP APO to your advantage